What you need to know about small business analytics

 You may be wondering what sort of data small businesses can analyze, and it's a fair question.

-Primarily, they can keep track data from email marketing campaigns, social media campaigns, website data, and much more.
+Primarily, they can keep track of data from email marketing campaigns, social media campaigns, website data, and much more.

 With the amount of time it takes, and the bulk of data to be analyzed, the most common and seemingly best solution for small businesses is using a data analytics software tool.